vidsvur/vidsvur.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am nearing the end of my PhD in Ecology and Evolutionary Biology at the University of Connecticut.
-I will soon be defending my dissertation!
+I am nearing the end of my PhD in Ecology and Evolutionary Biology at the University of Connecticut- I'm defending in July of 2025!
 My research interests include conservation genomics, population genetics, pangenomics, genome annotation and assembly, polyploidy, and host-pest/parasite interactions.
 I currently have two first-author papers published (see [my publications](_pages/publications.md)), and two papers submitted.

 Before I entered the United States to pursue my PhD, I spent time at Wageningen University and Research in the Netherlands.
 It was there that I completed my Master's of Science in Plant Biotechnology, with a focus on molecular plant breeding and phytopathology.
 I took up an opportunity to intern at the Lab of Nematology, where I was introduced to bioinformatics.
 I assembled the genome of the beet cyst nematode _Heterodera schachtii_ during that time.
 I also interned at Dümmen Orange, where I researched resistance genes (R) genes in rose cultivars.